 Please provide a line-by-line summary of costs for the project.
-All costs should include VAT.
+All costs should exclude VAT.
 The costs quoted must reflect actual costs at a "fair market value" and profit should not be included.
 Please also provide a breakdown of the following:

-- Labour costs for all those contributing to the project

-- Material costs (including consumables specific to the project)
+- Labour costs for all those contributing to the project - Material costs (including consumables specific to the project)

 - Capital equipment costs

-- Subcontract costs
+- Subcontract costs (including evaluation costs)

 - Travel and subsistence costs

 - Indirect costs

 - Other costs

+- Total NET costs

-Applicants will also need to complete and upload the detailed Finance sheet provided before submitting the application (mandatory).
+Applicants will also need to complete and upload the detailed Finance sheet provided before submitting the application.